tkenning/dev.na.bambora.com/source/docs/guides/onboarding.md

 This guide is for Partners building an onboarding integration with custom user interface (UI) to upload merchant applications and manage documentation.

+If you're interested in a hosted solution for onboarding, contact your Account Manager.

 ## Getting started

-To get a custom UI using our Onboarding API, you'll need to construct an environment that integrates our test sandbox, and have it approved by our Onboarding Team.
+To get a custom UI using our Onboarding API, you'll need to construct an environment that integrates our sandbox, and have it approved by our Onboarding Team.

 To begin, make sure you're [signed up for a partner account](https://dev.na.bambora.com/docs/forms/request_partner_account/).
 After you're accepted, we'll email you an API access token for our sandbox environment along with a Pricing Package ID.

-> Your Pricing Package ID will set the rates for customers that begin processing.
+> Your test Pricing Package ID will set the rates for customers that begin processing.

 Once you have your account and pricing ID, you'll be ready to start building your environments.
 To help with your integration you can review our [Onboarding API References](https://dev.na.bambora.com/docs/references/onboarding_API).